 Bullying - There are many reports of bullying incidents against children with food allergies.
 A research study conducted in 2011 on this very topic revealed that "45.4% of the children and 36.3% of their parents indicated that the child had been bullied or harassed, and 31.5% of the children and 24.7% of the parents reported bullying specifically due to FA, frequently including threats with foods, primarily by classmates."
 Additionally, "parents knew about the child-reported bullying in only 52.1% of the cases."
 A longitudinal study on food allergy bullying was published in 2014, which concluded that any length of bullying was associated with lower quality of life for the child, and suggested that parental involvement was key in finding a solution to the problem.

 It might be assumed that all bullying that food allergic students experience comes from their peers.
 However, that's not always the case, as there are many reports of students being the recipient of negative comments and actions from adults, such as teachers or coaches.
 When these adults go out of their way to make comments that highlight a child's food allergy or single them out as the reason for changes to activities, it is humiliating and often interpreted by the child as bullying.
 Therefore, it's key to assess how food allergic child clients feel about navigating the social aspects of school, both relating to peers and adults.
-Be on the look out for other potential behaviors that might be masking how the child feels, especially if they're unable to verbalize bullying or social exclusion incidents.
+Be on the look out for other potential behaviors that might be masking how the child feels, especially if they're unable or unwilling to verbalize bullying or social exclusion incidents.

 When family members offer understanding and are willing to adhere to food allergy safety guidelines to allow for inclusion, it can be as if a weight is lifted.
 But for those that are met with resistance or even disbelief from family members, that weight gets exponentially heavier since many are then faced with tough decisions, such as whether to miss holiday gatherings or even, in some cases, whether or not to sever relationships.
 Nicole Smith, the creator of the Allergic Child site, shared experiences where her own father suggested she was being over-dramatic about her son's allergies, even going so far as sending research studies suggesting she expose him to his allergens.